ibm-cloud-docs/hlf-support/internal/blockchain_images.md

 A key benefit of using these images over the open source community version is that {{site.data.keyword.IBM_notm}} scans the open source code for security vulnerabilities daily as well as keeps the images up to date with operating system and vulnerability patches.
 Additionally, {{site.data.keyword.IBM_notm}} provides 24x7x365 support with SLAs appropriate for production environments.
 The images are based on [Red Hat Universal Base Image (UBI)](https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image){: external} and the blockchain components are enabled for HSM support.

-{{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric images can be purchased through an entitlement to the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0.
+{{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric images can be purchased through an entitlement to the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric.
 The images are bundled with support from {{site.data.keyword.IBM_notm}}.
 While it is possible to configure mixed networks that include components (CAs, peers, and ordering nodes) from the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric and Hyperledger Fabric community version, {{site.data.keyword.IBM_notm}} support is limited to {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric components.  {{site.data.keyword.IBM_notm}} does not support blockchain components that are deployed using the open source Hyperledger Fabric Docker images.

 ## Supported Platforms
 {: #blockchain-images-supported-platforms}